glennongithub/glennongithub.github.io/_posts/2024-04-15-experiments-with-js-and-stores.markdown

 The svelte source-code that now uses jsdoc in .js files instead of typescript. https://github.com/sveltejs/svelte/tree/main/packages/svelte/src/store

-I do not fullyinderstand how and why the still rely on .d.ts files though.
-Which i do not thingk will work in pure js projects.
+I do not fully understand how and why the still rely on .d.ts files though.
+Which i do not think will work in pure js projects.
 But I ight need to verify/research that.
 I have so far managed to not use d.ts files but intesad proper @typedefs instead.